Jamiller137/comp_talk/uiowa-presentation/slides/03-topologification.md

 ## $VR_{\epsilon}$ Properties:
 - $\\check{C}_\epsilon (X) \subseteq VR_\epsilon(X)$ as a subcomplex
-- 1-skeleton (vertices + edges) are equal for Rips and Cech complex.
+- $1$-skeletons are identical
-- The Rips Complex may include additional "hollow" simplices:
+- The Rips Complex may include additional simplices:

 ## Curse of Dimensionality